ohthatmarissa/BlogSite.Solution/README.md

 #### _User Stories_

 * _As an unregistered user, I need to be able to register with my username and password.
 Username and password must be unique._
+* _If a username or password is not unique the warning should appear._
 * _As an unregistered user I need to be able to see blogs and posts.
 I'm not allowed to edit or delete someones blogs or posts._
 * _As an unregistered user I need to be able to see communities._
 * _As an unregistered user I need to be able to search for a particular words in posts._